nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I did."

-"Seen 'im since?" she asked.
+"Seen &rsquo;im since?" she asked.

 "No. That's why I want the dope.
-When I crown 'im I want to tell 'im exactly what he's king of."
+When I crown &rsquo;im I want to tell &rsquo;im exactly what he's king of."

-"You mustn't bother 'im---let 'im alone."
+"You mustn't bother &rsquo;im---let &rsquo;im alone."

 "I got a picture o' myself lettin' any guy alone that gets fly with my girl."